 The feed conversion ratio (FCR) describes the amount of feed used to produce a certain amount of salmon.
-Efficient feeding, releasing the minimum of feed beyond what is actually eaten is important since the footprint of the feed released dominates the overall carbon footprint of the product.
+Efficient feeding, that is to say releasing the minimum amount of feed beyond what is actually eaten, is important since the footprint of the feed released dominates the overall carbon footprint of the product.
 Improvements in feed formulations and in feed manufacture, combined with better on-farm feed management, can hugely reduce the quantity of feed (and thus the feed raw materials) used per kilogram of farmed aquatic food produced.